timmy21/pipestat/README.rst

     ...    },
     ... ]

-$call operator use callable which return True or False to match specify field value, use like below:
+$call operator use callable(parameter is field value and item), and return True or False to indicate match or not, use like below:

 .. code:: python